rajszym/FindFile/README.md

 Syntax: ff [-option] [[disc:][directory\] | variable:] ... [mask] ... [; command] ...

-'Options:
+|Options:
-'   h   help (this information)    q   quiet execution '   a   display attributes         b   brief format of information v   only visible               d   search only directories s   search in subdirectories   x   search also directories n   reversed search (files/directories that do not match the mask)
+|   h   help (this information)    q   quiet execution
+   a   display attributes         b   brief format of information v   only visible               d   search only directories s   search in subdirectories   x   search also directories n   reversed search (files/directories that do not match the mask)